 It takes a full-time team of marketing professionals to oversee each campaign and to handle these production aspects of the inbound campaign.

 Also, a key portion of inbound marketing is the measurability of everything we promote, publish, and send.
-Every email, blog post, social post, website visit, and lead is carefully tracked and measured to assess what is working and what needs to change on a weekly, monthly, and yearly basis.
+Every email, blog post, social post, website visit, and lead is carefully tracked and measured to assess what is working and what needs to change weekly, monthly, and yearly.
 Understanding this data and how to make better marketing decisions based on actual facts is critical.

-Doing all this yourself and dedicating the amount of time it would take to do so effectively would inhibit you or anyone else from doing their other job duties month to month.
-Sure you could hire an in-house inbound marketing expert but what do you think that would cost to find someone who is proficient and qualified to manage all of these moving parts in tandem?
-On average an inbound marketing specialist makes around $60,000 per year plus benefits.
-But depending on where your business is based and the proficiency of your inbound specialist the number could be much higher.
+Doing all this yourself and dedicating the time it would take to do so effectively would inhibit you or anyone else from doing their other job duties month to month.
+Sure, you could hire an in-house inbound marketing expert but what do you think that would cost to find someone proficient and qualified to manage all of these moving parts in tandem?
+On average, an inbound marketing specialist makes around $60,000 per year plus benefits.
+But depending on where your business is based and the proficiency of your inbound specialist, the number could be much higher.

-When you hire an inbound agency you also must keep in mind you are hiring an inbound marketing team, not just a solo production worker.
+When you hire an inbound agency, you also must keep in mind you are hiring an inbound marketing team, not just a solo production worker.
 What happens if your in-house marketer takes a vacation or is injured and out of work for several weeks?
 This could crush revenue growth and your inbound efforts.
-Agencies on the other hand are often scalable and have contingencies in place so as not to affect your business.
+Conversely, agencies are often scalable and have contingencies in place so as not to affect your business.
 Agencies also know how to put the best people on the tasks they are best suited for.
 If your in-house inbound marketing specialist is a great writer but poor with web design or SEO that is another service you may have to pay out of pocket to implement or hire additional workers to cover those deficiencies as well.

-My final point to consider when hiring in-house, you may be able to hire great talent, but then you also have to purchase or pay monthly for the tools to do the job.
-Software such as Adobe Creative Suite, SEO keyword research tools, email marketing software, social media automation, CRM software, can all cost thousands per year collectively or even individually in some cases.
-When you weigh agency costs against the costs of having to higher an in-house inbound marketing specialist it pays to hire an agency without question.
+My final point to consider when hiring in-house is that you may be able to hire great talent, but you also have to purchase or pay monthly for the tools to do the job.
+Software such as Adobe Creative Suite, SEO keyword research tools, email marketing software, social media automation, and CRM software, can all cost thousands per year collectively or even individually in some cases.
+When you weigh agency costs against the costs of hiring an in-house inbound marketing specialist, it pays to hire an agency without question.

 #2 Bigger and Better ROI